6pm

 Christoph Brunner is Assistant Professor for Cultural Theory at Leuphana University Luneburg.
 His research focuses on the media aesthetics of social movements and processes of sense/making with a particular sensibility toward post- and decolonial perspectives.
 He is PI of the DFG-Research Network "Other Knowledges in Artistic Research and Aesthetic Theory“ and the DFG project "Participatory Critique as Tansformative and Transversal With“.
 Recent publication with Amélie Brisson-Darveau: Texturing Space - Towards an Exponential Cartography.

-Aesthetics of the (new) right.
+January 25 2022 - Aesthetics of the (new) right. recognize, analyze, refute

-A workshop with Sofia Bempeza and Christoph Brunner
+Guests: Sofia Bempeza und Christoph Brunner

 The workshop deals with the aesthetics of (new) right-wing movements and their media environments.
 Besides the relevant and clearly recognizable visual languages of classic right-wing aesthetics, the expressions of newer right-wing movements are determined by an intended ambivalence as well as by tactical appropriation of different cultural codes that disguise racist, discriminatory, and anti-Semitic content behind a supposedly trivialized (e.g. meme) surface.
 Likewise, digital platforms and media tactics contribute to new forms of dissemination and circulation of this content that both create "owned" publics and reach mainstream discourses in terms of affect politics.